3sidedcube/3SC-ios/README.md

 Save as `bitrise.yml` in the root project directory.

 ### Documentation

-There is a [Confluence page](https://3sidedcube.atlassian.net/wiki/spaces/IM/pages/2354413569) documenting the steps taken when creating an iOS app in Bitrise using a `bitrise.yml` file.
+* There is a [Bitrise Setup](https://3sidedcube.atlassian.net/wiki/spaces/IM/pages/2354413569) Confluence page documenting the steps taken when creating an iOS app in Bitrise using a `bitrise.yml` file.
+* There is a [Bitrise Monthly 2FA](https://3sidedcube.atlassian.net/l/cp/28cp3Fv5) Confluence page documenting the steps required to reauthenticate Bitrise (Apple Service Connection) 2FA each month.

 ### Secret Environment Variables